Adam Shames and Stan Caplan

-The winning product/system will be recognized at the 2017 HFES Annual Meeting in Austin, TX on October 10th and the awardees will be asked to present a talk on the product and methodology.
-The awardees will also be expected to submit a paper to “Ergonomics in Design” within two months of the meeting.
+The winning product/system will be recognized at the 2018 HFES Annual Meeting in Philadelphia, PA on October 2nd and the awardees will be asked to present a talk on the product and methodology.
+The awardees will also be expected to submit a paper to “Ergonomics in Design”, the Quarterly Journal of Human Factors Applications.

 Nominations will be accepted from individuals nominating others or nominating themselves.
 Award candidates do NOT have to be a member of HFES or of PDTG.
-All product designers, product teams, and human factors professionals, are invited to participate.
+All individuals and/or teams are invited to participate.

 Cover File (separate file; will not be shared with judges)

 - Name of person/persons being nominated and their title(s)